Stonedhenge: Release and promotion

 Stonedhenge was released on 7 February 1969 by Deram Records.
 The record was advertised on the front of Billboard in January 1969, referring to the group as "exciting, different, and wild!"
 A single, "A Sad Song", was also released in Japan.
 The group's touring helped both Undead and Stonedhenge sell steadily, although Stonedhenge outsold the former.
 The album reached number six on the UK Albums Chart, becoming their first top ten album, and stayed at the position for three weeks.
 In the US, where Deram was a subsidiary of London Records, the album reached number 61 on the Billboard Top LPs chart, becoming their first album to reach the top 100.
 The album was one of many London releases at the time that combined for the label's strongest ever sales, and it joined other successful albums by the Moody Blues, John Mayall and Savoy Brown in helping London succeed in what Billboard called "the hard rock derby".
 In 1993, Andy Smart of Evening Post wrote that the album "sold millions".

 Music critic Hugh Fielder wrote that Stonedhenge "set up Ten Years After for a momentous year."
-The release of the album coincided with the band beginning to regularly play in the US, and the record's strong sales won the group an invite to play at the Woodstock festival in New York (state) in August 1969.
+The release of the album coincided with the band beginning to regularly play in the US, and the record's strong sales won the group an invite to play at the Woodstock festival in New York in August 1969.
 According to The Daily Telegraph, the group's "energy and good-natured performance generated a strong audience response".
 According to Rough Guides writer Chris Coe, the inclusion of their performance of "I'm Going Home" in the companion film Woodstock (1970) catapulted the band to "superstar status".
 Alongside Woodstock, Ten Years After played five other festivals that summer, including the Seattle Pop Festival, Texas International Pop Festival and the Newport Jazz Festival (in the only year that rock bands were allowed on the bill).

 The group's touring of the US, and their "direct, prolonged contact" with the country's music scene, influenced their subsequent album, Ssssh (September 1969).